AiziliIsu/RNN_WeatherPrediction/README.md

 - Model Persistence: Saves the trained model weights and data scaling parameters to files, allowing for future use without retraining.

 Technologies Used
--Python: The core programming language.
+- Python: The core programming language.
--NumPy: Essential for all numerical operations and matrix manipulations.
+- NumPy: Essential for all numerical operations and matrix manipulations.
--Pandas: Used for efficient data loading and handling of CSV files.
+- Pandas: Used for efficient data loading and handling of CSV files.
--Scikit-learn: Utilized for data preprocessing utilities like MinMaxScaler and LabelBinarizer.
+- Scikit-learn: Utilized for data preprocessing utilities like MinMaxScaler and LabelBinarizer.

 How to Run
 python rnn_weather_from_csv.py 1000 50 0.01

---1000: Number of training epochs.
+- 1000: Number of training epochs.

---50: The size of the hidden layer.
+- 50: The size of the hidden layer.

---0.01: The learning rate.
+- 0.01: The learning rate.